acl-org/acl-2023/_pages/faq.md

 individually check all presubmission files for compliance, and it would be unfair to do this for some submissions but not others.
 Please carefully follow the directions, check the FAQs, and ask your colleagues for advice.
 We will update this FAQ as we get new questions about submission.
+You can check your submitted files by logging into Softconf.
 {: .answer}

 ## Reviewing